 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in Santa Fe experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 7.7 months, from October 29 to June 20, with average wind speeds of more than 7.7 miles per hour.
-The windiest day of the year is April 11, with an average hourly wind speed of 9.9 miles per hour.
+The windiest month of the year in Santa Fe is April, with an average hourly wind speed of 9.7 miles per hour.

 The calmer time of year lasts for 4.3 months, from June 20 to October 29.
-The calmest day of the year is August 3, with an average hourly wind speed of 5.6 miles per hour.
+The calmest month of the year in Santa Fe is August, with an average hourly wind speed of 5.7 miles per hour.

 The predominant average hourly wind direction in Santa Fe varies throughout the year.

 The wind is most often from the south for 5.0 days, from July 17 to July 22, with a peak percentage of 35% on July 20.
 The wind is most often from the west for 12 months, from July 22 to July 17, with a peak percentage of 53% on January 1.